 It can be used in a wide variety of dishes.

 Paragraph 2: Not only can nutrient yeast strengthen nails and hair, reduce acne, and improve other common skin issues, but it’s also an excellent source of B vitamins, which are crucial for energy metabolism, cell health, and overall well-being.
+While it shares some similarities with baker’s yeast, nutritional yeast is deactivated and offers a unique flavor that makes it a versatile and valuable ingredient in the kitchen.
+Unlike brewer’s yeast, nutritional yeast is deactivated and does not have fermentation abilities, making it suitable for use as a seasoning rather than for brewing or baking.
 Preserving nutrient yeast in a cool, dark environment with a tightly sealed container helps maintain its exceptional vitamin content.

 What is Nutrient Yeast?